Top James Braid golf courses

 Anyone travelling north to tackle the golfing gladiator that is Royal Dornoch should sure to stop for a round at Brora Golf Club.
 One of Braid's lesser-known designs, Brora is links golf at its very best.
 The traditional out and back layout offers outstanding views across the North Sea coastline.

-Nonetheless with little in the way of protection from the elements, the course provides even the most accomplished golfer with a stern test, particularly when the wind picks up.
+Nonetheless, with little in the way of protection from the Highlands elements, the course provides even the most accomplished golfer with a stern test, particularly when the wind picks up.
 Meanwhile, the greens, protected by a series of electric fences to ward off grazing cattle, are both slick and hard to hold.
 Rugged and charming in equal measure, Brora may be quite some distance off the beaten track but is more than worthy of the extra miles.

-Old Tom Morris may have fashioned the original design at Carnoustie, but it is James Braid who would transform the formidable layout into the world-class links that can be found today.
+Old Tom Morris may have fashioned the original design for the Championship course at Carnoustie, but it is James Braid who would transform the formidable layout into the world-class links that can be found today.
 Regarded as one of the toughest courses on the Open Championship roster, the Scottish links may have aptly acquired the nickname ‘Car-Nasty’, but in truth, visitors will find a course that is likely to astound and inspire in equal measure.

-The greatest testament to Carnoustie’s standing as one of Britain’s finest courses however is the long list of champions who have lifted the Claret Jug at the Angus venue over the years.
-Ben Hogan, Gary Player and Tom Watson just to name a few.
+Few golf fans will forget Jean van de Velde’s barefoot paddle and eventual downfall in Barry’s Burn at the 1999 Open Championship.
+The greatest testament to Carnoustie’s standing as one of Britain’s finest courses however is the long list of champions who have lifted the Claret Jug at the Angus venue over the years, Ben Hogan, Gary Player and Tom Watson just to name a few.